-The Student Services Management Team (SSMT), which comprises a representation of all disciplines (i.e., Supervisor of Speech and Language Services, Supervisor of Behaviour Resource Services, Elementary and Secondary Special Education Coordinators, Lead and Manager of Psychological Services, Supervisor of Occupational/Physiotherapy (Occupational and Physical Therapy Services) Services and ASD Coordinator) meet tri-weekly to develop, implement and monitor the plan on an ongoing basis.
-All supervisors meet with their staff to obtain input and feedback.
+The Student Services Management Team (SSMT), which comprises a representation of all disciplines (i.e., Manager of Speech and Language Services, Manager of Behaviour Resource Services, Elementary and Secondary Special Education Coordinators, Lead and Manager of Psychological Services, Manager of Occupational/Physiotherapy (Occupational and Physical Therapy Services) Services meet tri-weekly to develop, implement and monitor the plan on an ongoing basis.
+All Managers meet with their staff to obtain input and feedback.
 Ongoing input from SEAC, Principals, School and Board Resource Staff is requested.